Charlotte Champenois, AG®

 She is also an Associate Records Analyst for the German Immigrants in American Church Records (GIACR) project, a transcription and translation assistant for Germanology Unlocked (formerly called SK Translations, German-English Genealogy Translations), and a freelance genealogist and translator.

-Charlotte has co-published a book (Austrian Family History Research: Sources and Methodologies) and two genealogical articles (“An In-depth Look at Matricula-Online: An Invaluable Tool for Genealogical Research of Catholics in Germanic Europe” and “The Immigrant Ancestors Project: Gathering and Indexing 900,000 Names“) and has collaborated on eight GIACR volumes.
-She is a native Danish speaker, an advanced German paleographer, and regularly works with records in German and Danish.
+Charlotte has co-published a book (Austrian Family History Research: Sources and Methodologies) and two genealogical articles (“An In-depth Look at Matricula-Online: An Invaluable Tool for Genealogical Research of Catholics in Germanic Europe” and “The Immigrant Ancestors Project: Gathering and Indexing 900,000 Names“) and has collaborated on eleven GIACR volumes.
+She is a native Danish speaker and an advanced German paleographer, and she regularly works with records in German and Danish.
 She also periodically works with genealogical records in Latin, Swedish, Norwegian, Dutch, and French.